About the Department of Nutritional Sciences

-The Nutrition Minor is designed to benefit those preparing to work in medical and health related professions.
+The Nutrition Minor is designed to benefit those preparing to work in medical and health-related professions.
 Future physicians, nurses, dental professionals, psychologists, researchers, and occupational and physical therapists will find that the Nutrition Minor will enhance their effectiveness by providing them with basic nutrition principles and tools to promote healthier lifestyles for their patients.
 In addition, those who work in corporate wellness, personal training, wellness centers, and fitness facilities will enter the job market with a more well-rounded educational profile that enhances the information and service they provide to their clients.
 It is important to note that those obtaining the Nutrition Minor will not be able to do one-on-one counseling in nutrition as a license for this is required by the state of Ohio.

-The Masters of Science in Nutrition is open to academically qualified students with undergraduate degrees in diverse fields of study so long as they can meet the science prerequisites.
+The Master of Science in Nutrition is open to academically-qualified students with undergraduate degrees in diverse fields of study so long as they can meet the science prerequisites.
 This program is designed to advance knowledge in nutrition and gain skills in research.

-- Medical Degree/ Masters of Science in Nutrition Dual Degree Program
+- Medical Degree/ Master of Science in Nutrition Dual Degree Program

-The Masters of Science in Nutrition is offered to medical students at the University of Cincinnati to provide further insight into the field of nutrition.
+The Master of Science in Nutrition is offered to medical students at the University of Cincinnati to provide further insight into the field of nutrition.